Zoetermeer: Economy

 Zoetermeer's economy is primarily dependent and revolving around Information technology.
 With modern infrastructure, a highly digitised centre called 'het Forum' that houses city hall, the central library and numerous other organisations, and many schools that offer IT-related education, it also is a major software development centre, with many software developers based here.
-Given the large number of IT companies with branches in Zoetermeer, like Siemens, which has its Dutch Tech Campus in Zoetermeer, and Toshiba Medical Systems Europe BV, it's not surprising that 20% of the population of Zoetermeer has an IT-related job.
+There are a large number of IT companies with branches in Zoetermeer, like Siemens, which has its Dutch Tech Campus in Zoetermeer, and Toshiba Medical Systems Europe BV.
+20% of the population of Zoetermeer has an IT-related job.
 The local government designates a comparatively large part of the budget to computers for schools.

 To stress the IT tradition of Zoetermeer, the city is the first in the world to have a city hall in Second Life.

 Transport

 Light rail

 The former Zoetermeer Stadslijn urban railway was rebuilt as light rail in 2006/2007.
 The stadslijn was the only urban railway in The Netherlands.
 It had 12 stations in Zoetermeer and ran to and from The Hague Central Station.

 The new light rail system is part of the RandstadRail network between The Hague, Rotterdam and Zoetermeer.
 Besides the rebuilt original Stadslijn, which now has 13 stations, the added Oosterheemlijn leads to the new suburb Oosterheem.
 The Oosterheemlijn has five stations and ends at the heavy rail Station Lansingerland-Zoetermeer.